 Remember, a modern style house is going to have a very different layout – and ambiance – than a country home, and it’s likely that each is made out of different building materials.
 Learning about the construction of your home can also help you make smarter and more sustainable choices when it comes to deciding on your color palette.

-It should not be surprising that a traditional style house like this 2-story, 4-bedroom country home plan with 3 baths and 2 half baths uses traditional décor and a neutral color scheme in its interior (House Plan #120-2176).
+It should not be surprising that a traditional style house like this 2-story, 4-bedroom country home plan with 3 baths and 2 half baths, top, uses traditional décor and a neutral color scheme in its interior, bottom (Plan #120-2176).

 2. Check the Trend Reports